The Origins Of Blood Type Personality Theory: Can Blood Types Reveal Personality Traits?

 Other systems determine that personality traits are based on your body, such as finger length or thumb shape.
 Then there is a blood type personality.
 Some people believe you can determine your temperament through a blood test, making it a personality test as well as a test for nutritional deficiencies and diseases.

-If you’re not familiar with Asian culture, you may not have heard of a blood-type personality.
+If you’re not familiar with different communities amongst Asian cultures, you may not have heard of a blood-type personality.
 Yet this way of categorizing people by personality is quite popular in some Asian countries, particularly Japan (where its called ketsueki-gata) and South Korea.
 In fact, most people in Japan know their blood type.
 So, what is the blood type personality theory, anyway?
+How does it affect your temperament?

 What is a blood type?

 Blood types are determined by the presence or absence of certain antigens in your blood cells.
 These antigens trigger an immune response if they’re foreign to the body.
 Before the discovery of blood types, blood transfusions were much riskier.
-If the donor’s blood had different antigens than the recipient’s, the recipient’s blood could react against the new blood, often causing death.
+If the donor’s blood had different antigens than the recipient’s, the recipient’s blood could react against the new blood, causing an increased risk of death for the recipient.
 The discovery of blood types revolutionized blood transfusion practice, enabling doctors to sort blood types by blood group and give patients a transfusion from compatible blood.
 Blood typing is now a normal part of the blood transfusion process.
+As a matter of fact, it has been used by many communities to gauge a person’s temperament.

 On its face, blood type seems to have nothing to do with personality traits.
 Yet since their discovery, blood types have been used to categorize people beyond compatible blood donors.
 For example, the Nazis used the findings to justify German superiority, declaring that A and O types (more common among Germans) were superior to B types (more common among Jews and other ethnic groups).
 As each of the four blood groups occurs in all human populations, this idea was demonstrably false.
 However, beliefs about the relationship between blood type and personality persist.